Research News

 Why do the birds sing?

-As the days grow warmer and longer, our feathered friends grow noisier, singing their hearts out as the soundtrack to the natural world.
-But did you know that their song can have a number of purposes including recognition, attracting a mate or defending a breeding territory.
+As the days grow warmer and longer, our feathered friends grow noisier - but did you know that their song can have a number of purposes including recognition, attracting a mate or defending a breeding territory.

 How do birds sing?